michael-binder/jh_captcha/Documentation/Index.rst

 		en

 	:Description:
-		Use Google reCAPTCHA (v2/v3) in your own TYPO3 extensions, EXT:form, EXT:powermail and EXT:formhandler as spam protection.
+		Use Google reCAPTCHA (v2/v3) in your own TYPO3 extensions, EXT:form and EXT:powermail as spam protection.

 	:Copyright:
 		2015-2018